 Our Special Servicer team is trained in the areas of loan documentation, workout, litigation, foreclosure, and bankruptcy.
 Accordingly, when properties are thrown into bankruptcy, the same lawyers who managed the foreclosure are available to assist the special servicers in the bankruptcy.
-As a full-service law firm with 14 U.S. offices, we have experience in jurisdictions across the U.S.; the firm is uniquely qualified and has the resources and knowledge to represent special servicers in multiple locations.
+As a full-service law firm with more than 20 U.S. offices, we have experience in jurisdictions across the U.S.; the firm is uniquely qualified and has the resources and knowledge to represent special servicers in multiple locations.

 Our attorneys assist special servicers with a variety of issues, including: